node-real/megafuel-client-example/wallet-user/go-example/readme.md

 # GO Example
-This repository contains a Go application demonstrating how to send gasless tx on BSC through Megafuel paymaster.
+This repository contains a Go application demonstrating how to send gasless tx on BSC through MegaFuel paymaster.

 ## Quick Start